dada-lang/dada/book/src/dyn_tutorial/share.md

 Each time we share a jointly owned object like the `Point` here, we just add one more owner.

 Similarly, since all shared variables are equal, when a shared variable gives its permissions to another, that is equivalent to sharing again.
-In the following program, `p`, `q`, and `r` are all joint owners of the same `Point`:
+In the following program, `p`, `q`, and `r` are all shared owners of the same `Point`:

 ```
 class Point(x, y)